GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

 3. Select the "User settings" menu item.
 4. Navigate to the "Tokens" menu item on the left hand side of the screen.
 4. Click the "Create an API token".
 Provide a name for the token and click on "Create API token"
 5. Cut and paste the generated token as it will be used later in setting up your GitHub action.
 Once you press the done button, you will not be able to see the token again and will need to re-generate the token if you lose the value.

-### Define the GitHub Actions Configuration
+### Define the GitHub Actions configuration
-GitHub actions are the mechanism in which you can define a CI/CD pipeline.
+GitHub Actions are the mechanism in which you can define a CI/CD pipeline.
 GitHub Actions generally consist of two parts:

 1. One or more workflow files.
 Github Action Workflow files define the sequence of steps that will be undertaken when executing the workflow.
 They are the steps of the CI/CD pipeline that will be executed.
 This blueprint contains a single workflow file called `deploy-flow.yaml`.
 This file is located in the `.github/workflows` directory.
 While we will not be walking through this file in detail, this file will contain all of the steps needed to install Terraform and Archy, deploy the architect flows and Genesys Cloud Objects to a dev and test organization.